- UK Student Route (Updated 2021)

 - Your tuberculosis test results (if required)

-Additional documents may be necessary based on your circumstances or immigration background.
+You may need additional documents based on your circumstances or immigration background.

-It costs £475 to extend your Student Visa, but you will also be required to pay the healthcare surcharge and an additional £19.20 to have your biometric information taken.
+It costs £475 to extend your visa, but you will also be required to pay the healthcare surcharge and an additional £19.20 to have your biometric information taken.

 It usually takes up to 8 weeks to get a decision from the Home Office, but you can get a faster response to your request by applying for the Priority or Super Priority services.

 Student Visa application fees for UK